 /* Need to save off UV coordinates as this object is

 textured.
-Don't save off the rasters - we’ll get them
+Don't save off the rasters - well get

 from the dictionary */